 The Company's operational results and financial condition are dependent on commodity prices, specifically the prices of oil, natural gas, NGL and seasonal natural gas price spreads.
 Commodity prices have fluctuated widely during recent years and are determined by supply and demand factors including general economic conditions, weather, environmental regulations and policies, geopolitical risks, oil and gas resource extraction technologies, oil fields equipment and services, local and regional access to markets, refining capacity, as well as operating results and conditions in other oil and natural gas producing regions.
-The exploration for and the development of oil and natural gas reserves is dependent on access to areas where drilling is to be conducted.
-Seasonal weather variation, including "freeze-up" and "break-up", affect access in certain circumstances.
 See "Risk Factors - Seasonality".